shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-segment-pixels-with-creatives.md

 ---
-Title : Microsoft Invest - Associate Segment Pixels with Creatives Description : Learn how to associate specific segment pixels with your creatives.
+Title : Associate Segment Pixels with Creatives Description : Learn how to associate specific segment pixels with your creatives.
 ---